Dr Arpeeta Sharma

 BSc(Hons), King’s College London | MSc and PhD, University of British Columbia, Vancouver, Canada

-Dr Arpeeta Sharma is a Group Leader in the Oxidative Stress laboratory at the Baker Heart and Diabetes Institute.
+Dr Arpeeta Sharma is a Group Leader in the Cardiovascular Inflammation and Redox Biology laboratory at the Baker Heart and Diabetes Institute.
 She holds a BSc Hons (King’s College, London) and a Masters and PhD in Pharmacology from University of British Columbia, Vancouver, Canada (2014).

 Dr Sharma has a proven track record in cardiovascular biology, in particular diabetes associated cardiovascular complications, endothelial dysfunction and atherosclerosis.
 She has published 26 papers in the field of vascular biology, including first author publications in high impact factor journals such as the Journal of Clinical Investigation, Diabetes and Atherosclerosis, Thrombosis and Vascular Biology.

 In her PhD, Dr Sharma characterised a peptide that could up-regulate the release of protective nitric oxide, the first specific peptide of its kind, which is now undergoing chemical screening in Phase I clinical trials.
 In 2015, Dr Sharma was awarded the NHMRC Peter Doherty Early Career Fellowship to explore key antioxidant and anti-inflammatory pathways involved in diabetes-induced vascular disease as well as therapeutics to limit cellular damage, without triggering detrimental side effects.
 In addition,